cobrowseio/cobrowse-docs-gitbook/sdk-features/initiate-sessions-with-push.md

 ---
-description: For use with Android, iOS, React Native, and Xamarin SDKs only.
+description: For use with Android, iOS, React Native, Flutter, and .NET Mobile SDKs only.
 ---

 # Initiate sessions with push